hnikolov/pihdf_doc/module/add.md

 $ module hello_world add STAvln "-n in_1 -d IN -w 64"
 ```

-Check the interfaces section of `pyhdf` for examples of how to add a known interface.
+Check the interfaces section of `pihdf` for examples of how to add a known interface.